Neeraj068/IEEE_LAT_10299/README.md

 • HFSS Simulation model of the proposed 12-Element SIW MIMO Antenna With an Integrated Self-Triplexing System.

-• HFSS files along with the simulation and measured .xlsx files.
+• HFSS .aedt files along with the simulation and measured .xlsx files.